 In this three-part series, I explored the historical role of CMS in school segregation nationwide and how segregation still pervades in the district today.

-This series placed second for education reporting in the 2019 North Carolina Press Association Editorial Contest.
+This series placed second for long-form news story in the 2020 Association of Alternative Newsmedia Awards.
+It also placed second for education reporting in the 2019 North Carolina Press Association Editorial Contest.

 From 2017-2018, I contributed content to USA Today's Travel Tips section, including some longform editorial assignments, such as this one.
 This piece explores how to spend a trip to Lima.
 I researched and wrote this article after visiting Lima myself, so I pulled from my personal travel experiences in addition to materials I found online.